Education

 Recent Progress

-On April 1, 2024, the Public Health Agency of Canada (PHAC) implemented a new administrative approach for the Aboriginal Head Start in Urban and Northern Communities (AHSUNC) program, the result of over 2 years of collaboration to develop new culturally appropriate tools, templates and processes for the administration of the program.
-This new approach signifies a significant shift, embracing an Indigenous-led approach that is based on relationship and capacity building, to support recipients in carrying out their project activities.
-Through comprehensive engagement sessions with recipients, PHAC ensured alignment with program needs and partner perspectives to facilitate a more effective implementation of the Indigenous Early Learning and Child Care Transformation Initiative.
-Notably, 69 partner organizations opted to renew their funding agreements with PHAC under the new approach.
-By fostering a collaborative approach, this initiative strives to create a more equitable and self-determined Indigenous early learning and child care services, benefiting children and families across urban and northern communities.
+Through comprehensive engagement sessions with recipients, PHAC has ensured alignment with program needs and partner perspectives to facilitate a more effective implementation of the Indigenous Early Learning and Child Care Transformation Initiative.
+In April 2025, an additional 7 partner organizations opted to renew their funding agreements with PHAC, bringing the total number of agreements under the new administrative approach to 76.
+By fostering a collaborative approach, this initiative strives to create more equitable and self-determined Indigenous early learning and child care services, benefiting children and families across urban and northern communities.

 Next steps